devopsacademyau/academy/classes/class01/git/PITCHME.md

 @snap[west text-06]
 - Did you notice any difference in the size of the repo before and after adding the big file
 - What is causing this problem?
 - Let's suppose you remotely pushed your `pwd.txt` file.
-If you delete it and push it, is it still accessible for other people or it is safe?
+If you delete it and push it, is it enough?
+(It's not).
+Why?
-- How do you solve it, i.e. how do you remove something from history?
+- How do you solve it, i.e. how do you remove something from Git history?
 What are the consequences?

 @snapend